About U.S. Bank FlexPerks Travel Rewards Visa Signature Card

 Likewise, certain points/miles are worth a lot more than others.
 Where do FlexPerks points stand in all of this?

-For example, our Best Airline Rewards Card of 2017 guide revealed that 20,000 points will only get you a one-way flight with United, American and Frontier.
-Depending on where you fly with Delta, 20,000 points won’t even be enough to get you a one-way trip.
+For example, our Best Airline Rewards Card of 2018 guide revealed that 26,667 points will only get you a one-way flight with Frontier and, if you’re lucky enough to book a cheap rewards seat early, a round-trip flight with United or American.

-The only two airlines we’ve researched that offer round-trip flights for 20,000 points or less are Virgin America and Southwest.
+The only two airlines we’ve researched that consistently offer round-trip flights for less than 26,000 points or less are Virgin America and Southwest.
 Virgin America’s routes are very limited, whereas Southwest flies almost anywhere.

 Another advantage you have with using your FlexPoints is that the FlexPerks travel booking site lets you comparison shop and find the lowest prices.